Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Background

 \subsection{The Ethereum Blockchain}

-The Ethereum blockchain operates as a Proof-of-Stake blockchain.
-More precisely, individuals can pay 32~ETH to become a \textit{validator}, i.e., a participant in the consensus algorithm.
+The Ethereum blockchain operates as a Proof-of-Stake blockchain, and consists of the consensus layer (also called the Beacon chain) and the execution layer.
+Individuals can pay 32~ETH to become a \textit{validator}, i.e., a participant in the consensus algorithm.
 The 32~ETH represent a validator's \textit{stake} and can be confiscated in case of inactivity or malicious behavior.
 An individual can either run their own validator(s), i.e., \textit{solo/home stake} or stake through a \textit{staking pool}.
-Staking pools allow participants to pool resources to partake in the consensus algorithm with arbitrarily sized amounts of stake.
+Staking pools allow participants to pool resources to partake in the consensus algorithm with arbitrarily sized amounts of stake.\footnote{Note that the staking pool is responsible for fully operating the validator(s), unlike in Proof-of-Work mining pools.}

 The \textit{consensus algorithm} is divided into \textit{epochs}, with each epoch lasting 32 \textit{slots} \cite{ethereum2024consensusspecs}.
+A slot lasts 12 seconds, resulting in an epoch duration of 6 minutes and 24 seconds.
 A slot corresponds to one new block appended to the blockchain.
 Among other validity rules, each block must be created (or \textit{proposed}) by the corresponding validator assigned to it and have sufficient \textit{attestations} of its correctness from the group (or \textit{commitee)} of validators assigned to it.
 We give an overview of relevant details below.

 \Paragraph{Validators} Three main duties fall on validators~\cite{ethereum2024danebspecs}.
 First, during each \textit{slot} one validator is selected to propose a new block.
-Secondly, during each \textit{epoch}, each validator is assigned to a committee in one slot to make an attestation.
+Second, during each \textit{epoch}, each validator is assigned to a committee in one slot to make an attestation.
 Finally, with some probability, a validator is chosen as an aggregator for a slot they are attesting, i.e., they are tasked with collecting attestations and publishing an aggregate.
 Validators are identified by an ID, linked to a private/public key pair.
 The logical entity described is hosted on a \textit{validator client}, a separate entity with access to one or multiple validator private keys.